openfaas/faasd/README.md

 * Scheduling invocations and background jobs
 * Tuning timeouts, parallelism, running tasks in the background
 * Adding TLS to faasd and custom domains for functions
+* Self-hosting on your Raspberry Pi
-* Adding a database for storage with InfluxDB
+* Adding a database for storage with InfluxDB and Postgresql
 * Troubleshooting and logs
 * CI/CD with GitHub Actions and multi-arch
 * Taking things further, community and case-studies